India, Drury key rally, Reds beat Pirates 5-1 to split DH

 “We bounce back really well,” Shelton said.
 “I'd like not to have to.
 We have a resilient bunch.”

-Donovan Solano broke up Contreras's shutout bit with a fifth inning solo shot, his first homer since coming off the injured list on June 21.
+Donovan Solano broke up Contreras' shutout bit with a fifth-inning solo shot, his first homer since coming off the injured list on June 21.

 The Pirates optioned Contreras to Triple-A Indianapolis between games.